Russia strikes near Ukraine's capital; mosque reported hit

 The invading Russian forces have struggled far more than expected against determined Ukrainian fighters.
 But Russia's stronger military threatens to grind down the defending forces, despite an ongoing flow of weapons and other assistance from the West for Ukraine's westward-looking, democratically elected government.

+Russia's troops are likely to see their ranks bolstered soon from abroad.
+Denis Pushilin, the Russia-backed head of a separatist region in eastern Ukraine, said Saturday that he expects “many thousands” of fighters from the Middle East to join the rebels and fight “shoulder-to-shoulder” against the Ukrainian army.

+Russian Defense Minister Sergei Shoigu’s said Friday that Russian authorities have received request from over 16,000 people from the Middle East who are eager to join the Russian military action in Ukraine.
+He added that many of those people have previously fought together with Russia against the Islamic State group.

-The conflict has already sent 2.5 million people fleeing the country.
-Thousands of soldiers on both sides are believed to have been killed along with many Ukrainian civilians.
+Thousands of soldiers on both sides of the war in Ukraine are believed to have been killed along with many civilians.
+At least 2.5 million people have fled the country, according to the United Nations refugee agency.

+The Ukrainian chief prosecutor’s office said Saturday at least 79 children have been killed and nearly 100 have been wounded since the start of the war. most of the victims were in the Kyiv, Kharkiv, Donetsk, Sumy, Kherson and Zhytomyr regions, the office said, noting that the numbers aren’t final because active fighting continues.

 “It’s ugly already, but it’s going to get worse,” said Nick Reynolds, a warfare analyst at Royal United Services Institute, a British think tank.